kshaffer/courses/as2-assess.md

 Read all as "I can . . ."

-## Rhythm – 12 objectives ##
+## Rhythm – 24 objectives ##

 Rhythmic objectives will be addressed throughout the semester, but deadlines will only occur in Units III and IV.

+#### Unit I (weeks 1–3) ####

+- perform straight and dotted rhythms in simple meter, with preparation (half-note beats) – 1x.
+- perform syncopated rhythms in simple meter, with preparation (half-note beats) – 1x.
+- dictate/transcribe straight and dotted rhythms in simple meter, quickly and without an instrument (half-note beats) – 1x.
+- dictate/transcribe syncopated rhythms in simple meter, quickly and without an instrument (half-note beats) – 1x.

+#### Unit II (weeks 4–7) ####

+- perform straight and dotted rhythms in simple meter, from sight (half-note beats) – 1x.
+- perform syncopated rhythms in simple meter, from sight (half-note beats) – 1x.
+- perform straight and dotted rhythms in compound meter, with preparation (dotted-half-note beats) – 1x.
+- perform syncopated rhythms in compound meter, with preparation (dotted-half-note beats) – 1x.
+- perform straight and dotted rhythms in compound meter, from sight (dotted-half-note beats) – 1x.
+- perform syncopated rhythms in compound meter, from sight (dotted-half-note beats) – 1x.
+- dictate/transcribe straight and dotted rhythms in compound meter, quickly and without an instrument (dotted-half-note beats) – 1x.
+- dictate/transcribe syncopated rhythms in compound meter, quickly and without an instrument (dotted-half-note beats) – 1x.

 #### Unit III (weeks 8–11) ####

-- perform straight and dotted rhythms in simple meter, with preparation – 1x.
+- perform straight and dotted rhythms in simple meter, with preparation (eighth-note beats) – 1x.
-- perform syncopated rhythms in simple meter, with preparation – 1x.
+- perform syncopated rhythms in simple meter, with preparation (eighth-note beats) – 1x.
-- perform straight and dotted rhythms in simple meter, from sight – 1x.
-- perform syncopated rhythms in simple meter, from sight – 1x.
-- dictate/transcribe straight and dotted rhythms in simple meter, quickly and without an instrument – 1x.
+- dictate/transcribe straight and dotted rhythms in simple meter, quickly and without an instrument (eighth-note beats) – 1x.
-- dictate/transcribe syncopated rhythms in simple meter, quickly and without an instrument – 1x.
+- dictate/transcribe syncopated rhythms in simple meter, quickly and without an instrument (eighth-note beats) – 1x.

 #### Unit IV (weeks 12–15) ####

+- perform straight and dotted rhythms in simple meter, from sight (eighth-note beats) – 1x.
+- perform syncopated rhythms in simple meter, from sight (eighth-note beats) – 1x.
-- perform straight and dotted rhythms in compound meter, with preparation – 1x.
+- perform straight and dotted rhythms in compound meter, with preparation (dotted-eighth-note beats) – 1x.
-- perform syncopated rhythms in compound meter, with preparation – 1x.
+- perform syncopated rhythms in compound meter, with preparation (dotted-eighth-note beats) – 1x.
-- perform straight and dotted rhythms in compound meter, from sight – 1x.
+- perform straight and dotted rhythms in compound meter, from sight (dotted-eighth-note beats) – 1x.
-- perform syncopated rhythms in compound meter, from sight – 1x.
+- perform syncopated rhythms in compound meter, from sight (dotted-eighth-note beats) – 1x.
-- dictate/transcribe straight and dotted rhythms in compound meter, quickly and without an instrument – 1x.
+- dictate/transcribe straight and dotted rhythms in compound meter, quickly and without an instrument (dotted-eighth-note beats) – 1x.
-- dictate/transcribe syncopated rhythms in compound meter, quickly and without an instrument – 1x.
+- dictate/transcribe syncopated rhythms in compound meter, quickly and without an instrument (dotted-eighth-note beats) – 1x.

 ## Melodic pitch elements – 16 objectives ##